Mesbah-Himel/dental-care/README.md

-##click watch the project in live.
+## Click watch the project in live.

 ***